Yemen offers reward to catch killers of Saudi diplomat

 Islamists linked to al Qaeda kidnapped a Saudi deputy consul in the southern city of Aden in March and are still holding him.
 They have demanded a ransom and the release of women prisoners, believed to be relatives of al Qaeda fighters.

-Reporting by Mohammed Ghobari in Sanaa, Mohammed Mukhashaf in Aden and Mirna Sleiman in Dubai; Writing by Rania El Gamal; Editing by Alison Williams
+Reporting by Mohammed Ghobari in Sanaa and Mirna Sleiman in Dubai; Writing by Rania El Gamal; Editing by Robin Pomeroy